Homer Alfred Neal

 In 1967 Dr. Neal chose to return to Indiana University to begin his career on the physics faculty.
 Here he established himself as a leader of the team performing experiments that continued his quest for knowledge of the nature of the proton's structure.
 He and his colleagues designed ingenious techniques to measure accurately the change in the proton's spin after a high-energy collision with another proton.
 These experiments have provided clues about the interactions of quarks which, although not yet observed, are believed to be the fundamental particles out of which protons are made.
 The achievements of his students who work to expand the knowledge and hypotheses of high-energy physics are the best measure of his influence as a gifted teacher.
 The Indiana University Department of Physics recognized him with the Outstanding Teacher Award in 1975.
 His many monographs and reports highlight the developing discoveries in his sector of physics and reach countless numbers of students and colleagues who do not have the benefit of direct contact with this master teacher.

-Homer Neal has not been singleminded in his devotion to science.
-He has been asked and has agreed to guide and administer the flow of talent and resources into institutional and national scientific endeavors.
+Homer Neal was not singleminded in his devotion to science.
+He was asked and has agreed to guide and administer the flow of talent and resources into institutional and national scientific endeavors.
 He became a member of the National Science Foundation, a trustee of the Argonne Universities Association and its Committee on High-Energy Physics, a panel member of the National Research Council on Graduate Fellowships, and a Presidential Science Advisor.

 At Indiana University, Professor Neal was a valued member on committees wrestling with interdisciplinary and campus problems.
 His insights and diplomacy led to his appointment as dean for research and graduate development.
 He executed his responsibilities as dean with imagination and dedication, while continuing to do significant research.